Low Settlement Offer – How to Respond

 3. Ensure All Medical Records and Bills Have Been Provided

 Occasionally, low offers arise because the adjuster doesn’t have all your medical records or bills.
 Make sure to provide any missing documentation.
-Once you’ve supplied the additional materials, request that the insurer reevaluate the claim and make a new offer based on the all the materials.
+Once you’ve supplied the additional materials, request that the insurer reevaluate the claim and make a new offer based on all the materials.

 4. Reject the Initial Offer (Unless It’s a Policy-Limit Offer)